Trewaters/SifuTrewaters/practice/signIn_2022.md

 # Sign In Daily 2022

+~""
+-- by

+## Monday, 2022-10-10 09:35:04

+I have been distracted with other life things.
+I won't bring those details here but it has kept me away from coding.
+I started making some tutorial for Rovi Ai NFTs.
+Find the playlist [here](https://youtube.com/playlist?list=PLS23WdYhq3vWKKGdPnWbvRdIkOt8vOYA4).
+It is a metaverse project so there are technicals there that I like but documenting the game isn't coding yet.
+I figure when they have an API I can play with that.

+Currently it feels like I am falling into a common trap.
+Doing so many cools things that I don't focus on one for long enough to get anywhere.
+My current flag in the ground is Rovi Ai through August 2024.
+If I can't make a career out of Rovi Ai Metaverse gaming after 3 years, starting in 2021, then I feel it is time to move on.
+I want to work in Blockchain but I don't want to be a developer.
+I like code but I enjoy documention and quality assurance (testing, debuggin).
+Those jobs seemed to be harder to find because everyone needs them but they don't have a budget for someone to do that in their company.
+Bigger companies have it but smaller to mid-size software companies don't have open roles I can apply to.
+The issue is I want blockchain work which is a small sector.
+Then restrict it by wanting to do QA.
+That makes my total market share very small to begin with.
+I am haven't had luck finding open positions in this slice of tech.
+Rovi Ai seems like a way to get a foot in the door if someone notices my work and can afford to hire me.

+Okay with that off my chest let's talk action.
+I am strecthing my fingers and coding with the DCL CLI.
+It seems like a good idea to level up my Scene deployment skills.

+~"It’s not the load that breaks you down.
+It’s the way you carry it."
+-- by Lena Horne

 ## Wednesday, 2022-09-07 07:05:19

 I swear there is always a good reason to delay or procrastinate my programming progress.
 Time to wipe away excuses with sweat equity.
 Yesterday I took some baby steps to get myself moving forward again.
 Now time to continue that.
 I have a bunch of web3 tech to get more familiar with.
 Let's Go!